elegant-scipy/elegant-scipy/markdown/ch1.markdown

     lines = []
     for cls in all_classes:
         # set color for all elements of the boxplot
-        for key in ['boxprops', 'whiskerprops', 'capprops',
+        for key in ['boxprops', 'whiskerprops', 'flierprops']:
-                    'medianprops', 'flierprops']:
             kwargs.setdefault(key, {}).update(color=class2color[cls])
         # draw the boxplot
         box = ax.boxplot(class2data[cls], **kwargs)